 By sure to press 'Setup' to be in setup mode

 - Click on the pen symbol in the upper left corner of the graphical representation of the timing point you want to assign a timing unit.

 - Go to 'Timing unit location' and choose the location of the timing unit from the drow down menu.

 Note: The last digits from the IP address of the timing unit will now be visible in the graphical representation of the timing point which has just been assigned the timing unit.

 You may choose to connect/disconnect individual devices, by clicking the 'Play' / 'Stop' icons in the Timing devices window on the right.
 Connection status will be shown next to the device in the list, and the green/red color will indicate connection status as well.

 If a device is not able to connect (or connection is lost), and issue will also be raised.

 Replaying / rewinding

-It is always possible to replay data from a timing unit if connection to the unit has been lost for a period of time:
+It is always possible to replay data from a timing device if connection to the unit has been lost for a period of time:

 - Press 'Replay' at the bottom of the 'Timing units' window when in the 'Timing' mode.